 the Syndicate of Human Image Traffickers

 Jeffrey Wengrofsky directs and produces the Syndicate.
 His films have screened internationally and across the US.
 (Consult Futurology page for details).
-He’s created a film festival a year for each of the past nine years – Secrets of Outer Space, Secrets of Inner Space, Secrets of the Deep: Dreams on Film, Secrets of the Insect World, Secrets of the Intoxicated Life, Secrets of the Heart, Secrets of the Dead I & II, and Secret Treaties.
-Wengrofsky has taught at New York University, The New School, and Rutgers University, and has worked for Aperture Photography Magazine, Coilhouse Magazine, Constellations: An International Journal of Critical and Democratic Theory, and the Wolfson Center for National Affairs at The New School.
-His 50+ publications include tasty bits in the Berkeley Journal of Sociology, Maximumrocknroll, Trebuchet Magazine (UK), Cold Lips (UK), and Ozy.
+He’s created a film festival a year for each of the past twelve years – Secrets of Outer Space, Secrets of Inner Space, Secrets of the Deep: Dreams on Film, Secrets of the Insect World, Secrets of the Intoxicated Life, Secrets of the Heart, Secrets of the Dead I -XI, and Secret Treaties.
+Wengrofsky has taught at New York University, The New School, and Rutgers University, and has worked for Aperture Photography Magazine, Coilhouse Magazine, and Constellations: An International Journal of Critical and Democratic Theory.
 Wengrofsky also hosted Gift Horse: Inside New York Art, a weekly podcast series about the creative process, transmitted by Radio Initiativa (Lviv, Ukraine), for two seasons.
 He’s made faces in films by Mars Roberge and Gail Thacker, and in live theater productions by Cynthia von Buhler and the World/Inferno Friendship Society.
-His first feature film, The Song of Hiawatha: A Trip in the American Counterculture, is in post-production, and he has edited a book on mysticism in Aristotle under review by the University of Toronto Press.
+Most recently, he’s given birth to The Wolfboy of Rego Park (Far West Press).
+Beware.

 Brian Wengrofsky is an accomplished SinEmoTographer who believes that balancing a life of vice and productive community service (aka filming bad boys and girls) is the S.H.I.T.
 His documentary credits include A Lion’s Trail, winner of the 2006 Emmy Award for Documentary Film, which was shown at Cannes and on PBS’s Independent Lens, as well as When The War Is Over and The Mother’s House, both of which aired on the Sundance Channel.
 In 2010, he shot his second season of Mal Zwischendurch (In Between) for German television, the narrative short Sponge, and documentary projects in Haiti and Indonesia. www.brianwengrofsky.com